Arts for meaning and connection: exploring the arts through anthroposophy.

 Join us on a Saturday morning during school term for a new inspiring experiential program where you will explore a range of artistic modalities in conjunction with introductory anthroposophical studies.

-This one year program offers an inspiring creative experience to nourish your inner life, across a range of artistic modalities to:
+You are invited to join for the whole program, or select any term’s activity which speaks to you.
+The four terms offer an inspiring creative experience to nourish your inner life, across a range of artistic modalities to:

 - develop new skills in the arts, exploring our